 Economists estimate that a 5% improvement in test scores in suburban neighborhoods can raise home prices by 2.5%.
 Potential homeowners are often willing to spend the money on a home in a highly rated school district because it can save them a lot of money in the long run.
-In 2021, the average private school tuition in California was about $14,732 a year.
+As of 2023, the average private school tuition in California was about $16,072.
 That’s a lot of money when you multiply it by multiple years and multiple kids!
 So it’s no wonder good public schools are so sought after.

 Being in a well-rated school district doesn’t always mean that there’s more money spent on its programs.
 Or, that your taxes will be higher to fund them.
 In fact, some reports show that higher-rated schools tend to spend less on their budget overall.
 What it does speak to is that these schools draw better staff and administrators.
 Therefore, it’s a good draw to the neighborhood.
 Keep in mind that scores change and administrators leave.
 So a good school doesn’t mean high values forever.
 However, they are still great assets.